 This page is a work-in-progress, on which we intend to make available various policy documents agreed by St Mary’s PCC, and other documents.

 Photographs of church events are a wonderful record of special occasions, and help us to show the local community what goes on in our church.
-We are very grateful to everyone who sends copies of photographs to use for us to use on this website, in our parish magazine, and in other publicity.
-However, especially with the rise of social media, it is important that everyone can be reassured our photography policy will be followed.
+We are very grateful to everyone who sends copies of photographs to use for us to use on this website, in our parish magazine, on social media, and in other publicity.

 St Mary’s, Ewell, follows the Diocese of Guildford’s assessment process and record-keeping guidelines with respect to lone working (as published March 2015).
 Pastoral encounters, especially one-to-one contact with individuals, are recorded by members of our ministry team.
 Usually, it is only basic information that is recorded, i.e. the purpose of the meeting, time and place, who was present, and, when necessary, any safeguarding needs that arose.
 In line with the equivalent records kept in similar professions, these records are maintained indefinitely according to Diocesan Policy.
 Records are, of course, kept secure and confidential.